Issue Tree Case Interview: Build a MECE Tree (Example)

 Mistake 1: Too many branches or non-MECE overlap

-More than 4 top-level branches signals weak prioritization.
-The canonical overlap error is listing "Revenue" and "Pricing" as siblings, since pricing is a sub-component of revenue.
+More than four top-level branches signals weak prioritization.
+The canonical overlap error is listing "Revenue" and "Pricing" as siblings, since pricing is a component of revenue.
 Run the overlap test on every pair: can a single cause map to two branches?
 If yes, the split is broken.
-If a candidate lists six causes, the tree reads as brainstorm rather than structure.
+Six loosely related causes read as a brainstorm, not a structure.

 When should you use an issue tree vs other frameworks?

 Issue trees are not always the right tool.
-Use the comparison below to pick.
+Use the comparison below to choose.

-Rule of thumb: build an issue tree when the question is "what could explain X," and use a hypothesis tree or framework when the question is "is X true."
-The hypothesis-driven thinking guide covers the conversion.
+Rule of thumb: build an issue tree when the question is "what could explain or fix X," and switch to a hypothesis-driven structure when the question is "is this specific thing true."
+Career changers moving into consulting from another field often over-rely on memorized frameworks here; the case interview prep for career changers guide covers how to build the from-first-principles instinct instead.

 How well do you understand issue trees?

-- PrepLounge: How to Use the Issue Tree in Case Interviews (accessed May 2026)
+- PrepLounge: How to Use the Issue Tree in Case Interviews (checked June 18, 2026)

 - Minto, B. (1987).
 The Pyramid Principle.
 Pearson.